colinat/Python/basics/what-is-python.md

 # What is Python?

 Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.
 Python's simple, easy to learn syntax emphasizes readability and therefore reduces the cost of program maintenance.
-Python can be freely distributed and supports all major platforms
+Python supports modules and packages, which encourages program modularity and code reuse.

 ## What do I need